sulfierry/Data-Structures/README.md

 The program will print matrices after each operation, so you can verify the results.
 If any error occurs during operations, corresponding error messages will be displayed.

+The script 'run_hash_sparse.sh' will assume that:

+1. You are in the root folder where both "Hash-main" and "Sparse_Matrix-main" directories are located.
+2. You have GCC installed for compilation.
+3. The command-line arguments for the input files will be provided by the user when running the script.